g-pinel/runEnrichmentAnalyses/README.md

 - Runs hypergeometric tests (classic enrichment analyses).
 - Writes CSV files with the results in the results directory.
 - Returns a list of data frames with results.

-> [!IMPORTANT]
-> Files corresponding to DEGs with a log2FoldChange > 0 will contain 'pos' in their filename, while those with log2FC < 0 will contain 'neg'.